erin-smith/Responsive-Portfolio-Homework/README.md

 # Responsive-Portfolio-Homework

-This Portfolio website was my first project utilizing Bootstrap.
-All links in the Navbar should work, and I added an icon of a latte I made at work, for fun.
-Each of the 3 html pages was checked using an html validator.
-I used containers, grids, box method, buttons, forms, lists, and responsive Bootstrap syntax.
-All pages were checked with viewportemulator.com to try and ensure responsiveness.
-The portfolio contains a video game, a bio-page, a refactor for semantic html project, and the game "Rock, Paper, Scissors".
-The other two links are pages that I am not quite finished with yet- but will add soon.
-The contact page is responsive and the inputs all work.
-However, I will have to get more experience before I can get the email to actually send properly.
-This will be added after I learn it.
+This Responsive website has been updated to include new work from my most recent projects, updated contact information, resume and working links to reach me through many methods.

+The About page includes a Bio and clickable links in the header and footer (LinkedIn, Instagram, Github, and more)!

+The Portfolio page includes 6 of my favorite projects with a link and printable PDF of my resume.
+The flip tiles are rendered using screenshots from each actual project.
+The tiles include clickable buttons to both the Github Repo and live sites.

+I used jQuery and set up an API for future email use - I would like to keep updating this page as a working portfolio.

+My Linked In, Github profiles have been updated and my Resume with contact information (including phone number) is current.

+The portfolio contains a video game, a Resume page, a Timed JavaScript Quiz, a Random Password Generator, my first group project "Purple Pages," and Schedule Day Planner.

+Enjoy!